-• Private Funds.
+- Private Funds.
 Private funds (including hedge funds, private equity funds, hybrid funds and funds of funds) often engage in leveraging and other speculative investment practices that may increase the risk of investment loss; can be highly illiquid; are not required to provide periodic pricing or valuation information to investors; may involve complex tax structures and delays in distributing important tax information; are not subject to the same regulatory requirements as mutual funds; often charge high fees or performance compensation; often pass through substantial costs and expenses to investors; and may invest in risky securities or engage in other risky strategies.
-Further risks and terms associated with underlying private funds in which clients invest may be found in such private funds' offering materials, which clients should carefully review prior to making any investment decision regarding the private fund.
+Further risks and terms associated with underlying private funds in which clients invest may be found in such private funds' offering materials, which clients should carefully review prior to making any investment decision regarding the private funds. - Certain Private Funds.
+Private Funds with managers that make payments to certain beneficial owners and a portfolio manager of CWA are subject to risks associated with a conflict of interest because CWA is incentivized to recommend these private funds to clients to increase the amount of capital managed by the affiliated private fund or its investment manager or to increase the amount of management fees or performance compensation received by certain beneficial owners of CWA.
+Clients considering an investment in funds offered through CWI or by FTIS (which has acquired Gyroscope) should review the offering materials for such funds for the specific risks and conflicts of interests associated with investments in such funds.

-- Private Funds Affiliated with CWA.
-Private Funds affiliated with CWA or its control persons (including CWI and Gyroscope Funds) are subject to risks associated with potential conflicts of interest because CWA is incentivized to recommend affiliated private funds to clients (rather than unaffiliated private funds) to increase the amount of capital managed by the affiliated private fund or its investment manager or to increase the amount of management fees or performance compensation received by the affiliated investment manager (or its affiliates).
-Clients considering an investment in a CWI and/or Gyroscope Fund should review the offering materials for such funds for the specific risks and conflicts of interests associated with investments in such funds. - Funds of Funds.
+- Funds of Funds.
 Funds of funds often incur multiple levels of fees, performance compensation, costs and expenses, in addition to the fees charged by CWA, because investors in such funds of funds typically, directly at the fund of funds level and indirectly at the underlying funds level, bear management fees, performance compensation, expenses, costs and taxes of the fund of funds and the underlying funds (at both levels).
 As a result, investors in a fund of funds will pay higher expenses than they would if such investors were invested directly in the underlying funds.
 Accordingly, the rate of return on an investment in a fund of funds may be lower than the rate of return on a direct investment in the underlying funds. - Private Placements.
 Privately offered securities including private placements into private funds, carry a substantial risk as they are subject to less regulation that publicly offered securities, the market to resell these assets under applicable securities laws may be illiquid, due to restrictions, and liquidation may be taken at a substantial discount to the underlying value or result in the entire loss of the value of such assets. - Private Real Estate Investments.
 Real estate investments face several kinds of risk that are inherent in the real estate sector, which historically has experienced significant fluctuations and cycles in performance.
-Revenues and cash flows may be adversely affected by: changes in local real estate market conditions due to changes in national or local economic conditions or changes in local property market characteristics; competition from other properties offering the same or similar services; changes in interest rates and in the state of the debt and equity credit markets; the ongoing need for capital improvements; changes in real estate tax rates and other operating expenses; adverse changes in governmental rules and fiscal policies; adverse changes in zoning laws; the impact of present or future environmental legislation and compliance with environmental laws.
+Revenues and cash flows may be adversely affected by: changes in local real estate market conditions due to changes in national or local economic conditions or changes in local property market characteristics; competition from other properties offering the same or similar services; changes in interest rates and in the state of the debt and equity credit markets; the ongoing need for capital improvements; changes in governmental rules and fiscal policies; adverse changes in zoning laws; the impact of present or future environmental legislation and compliance with environmental laws.